Ready to blockprint?

 I absolutely love hearing when others are inspired by my Instagram feed to explore printmaking!
 It's honestly less about my ego (I promise), and more that I really think picking up a new creative outlet is beneficial to anyone's mental health.
 I personally started specifically for art therapy, and loved it so much that it has become my daily meditation of sorts.

-But now you're wondering what you need to begin!
+But now you're wondering what you really need to get started!

-I will never claim to be an expert, as I'm entirely self-taught and am always learning, but I wanted to share a quick list of tools I purchased to get started, all pictured above.
-The big takeaway here is that it shouldn't be an intimidating OR expensive start!
+I’ll never claim to be an expert, as I'm entirely self-taught and am always learning, but I wanted to share a quick list of tools I purchased to get started, all pictured above.
+The big takeaway here is that it shouldn't be intimidating OR expensive to kick off your first project.

 As a new mom in a new city with a whole load of anxiety from a bad car accident and resulting brain injury (as I said, art therapy!), I wandered into a Michael's craft store* on a whim and purchased almost everything I needed.
 If I could do it in that state of mind, you're totally ready to start!